ConnorLane04/ConnorLane04.github.io/index.markdown

 title: Home
 ---

+"early on in my research career, I decided that I didn’t want to represent functors, but would rather solve Diophantine equations.
+Now, I find myself representing functors in order to solve Diophantine equations."
+      -Lenstra

 I'm a 21-year-old grad student at [UCSB](https://www.ucsb.edu/) in the first year of my PhD.
 I completed my undergraduate studies at [Rose-Hulman](https://www.rose-hulman.edu/index.html) with a bachelor in math and minors in CS and theoretical physics.
 When I'm not doing math, you can usually find me hiking, skiing, or generally enjoying the outdoors.
 I also love sharing mathematics with others, for example as a Counselor for [Ross](https://rossprogram.org/).

 I like basically every topic in pure math, but my particular favorite subject is algebraic number theory, especially Iwasawa theory and Galois cohomology.
 I'm currently on a quest to read and understand all of Neukirch, Schmidt, and Wingberg's [Cohomology of Number Fields](https://link.springer.com/book/10.1007/978-3-540-37889-1), which is a book I owe a lot of my mathematical development to.
 My favorite theorems are Artin reciprocity, the Iwasawa main conjecture (for totally real number fields), and the Neukirch-Uchida theorem.
 I also really like arithmetic duality theorems, and their relations to analogies like the function field analogy or arithmetic topology.